 Principled and nonpartisan, the ACLU has offices in all 50 states, Puerto Rico, and Washington, D.C., and brings together the country’s largest team of public interest lawyers, lobbyists, communication strategists, and members and activists to advance equality, fairness, and freedom, especially for the most vulnerable in our society.

 Combining litigation with public education, media outreach, advocacy, and lobbying, the ACLU works at the local, state, and federal levels to effect change in the courts and legislatures, as well as in the court of public opinion.
 The ACLU tackles a vast array of issues, including national security and human rights; free speech; reproductive freedom; women’s rights; separation of church and state; racial justice; equality for lesbian, gay, bisexual, and transgender people; voting rights; immigrants’ rights; criminal justice reform; and ending the death penalty.
 The ACLU has participated in more cases at the U.S. Supreme Court than any other nongovernmental organization.

 Donate Through Workplace Giving

-One of the best ways to support ACLU is to donate through your workplace giving program (or the Combined Federal Campaign if you're a Federal employee).
+One of the best ways to support the ACLU Foundation is to donate through your workplace giving program (or the Combined Federal Campaign if you're a Federal employee).
 If your employer does not have a payroll deduction campaign or does not offer the choice of giving to ACLU, ask about bringing America's Charities to your workplace.
-America's Charities works with employers to develop employee-friendly, cost-effective workplace giving campaigns that benefit charities like ours.
+America's Charities works with employers to develop employee-friendly, cost-effective workplace giving campaigns that benefit organizations like the ACLU Foundation.